writethedocs/www/docs/slack.rst

   The Write the Docs Slack is informal and conversational; high-pressure sales aren't welcome.
   If people aren't interested in what you're offering, don't take it as a license to become louder and more aggressive.
   If you're asked to stop, then stop.
+- **Treat the community like friends, not customers.**
+  Some posts can come off as infomercials, and those are harder for the community to engage with and for the moderation team to distinguish from spam.
+  If you post about things that aren't relevant to the documentation field or the channel you're posting in, moderators might delete your messages.
+  We want to give you the chance to talk about work you're excited about, but also want to make sure conversations stay relevant and not sales-focused.

 Here are some channels specifically for wholesome self-promotion:

-- ``#job-posts-only`` is the best place to post paid jobs.
+- **#job-posts-only** is the best place to post paid jobs.
-- ``#freelance`` is the best place to post freelance projects.
+- **#freelance** is the best place to post freelance projects.
-- ``#community-events`` (formerly known as `#calls-for-papers`) is a good place to announce non-Write the Docs events.
+- **#community-events** (formerly known as `#calls-for-papers`) is a good place to announce non-Write the Docs events.
-- ``#community-help-wanted`` is a good place to share surveys, calls for research interview subjects, and calls for participation on open-source projects.
+- **#community-help-wanted** is a good place to share surveys, calls for research interview subjects, and calls for participation on open-source projects.
-- ``#community-showcase`` is a space for responsible self-promotion.
+- **#community-showcase** is a space for responsible self-promotion.

 Reporting Issues
 ~~~~~~~~~~~~~~~~

 If you see a message in a public channel that looks like spam, you can react to it with the ``:spam:`` reactji to bring the moderators' attention to it.
-Note that this is a public action, so only take it if you're okay with the user seeing you have done this.
+Note that this is a public action, so only take it if you're okay with the poster seeing you have done this.

 If you see people not following the behavior guidelines you can:

 - Ask the participant to change their behavior by referring to this guide and explaining why what they said might have been hurtful.
-- Ask the :ref:`moderation team <moderation-team>` (in the ``#meta`` channel or by DM) to address the situation.
+- Ask the :ref:`moderation team <moderation-team>` (in the **#meta** channel or by DM) to address the situation.
   Include a link or screenshot of the conversation, if possible.

 .. _moderation-action: